arnav-pc/arnav-pc.github.io/README.md

   - Directed team expansion and training initiatives, significantly contributing to the development of a robust engineering culture.

   #### 2021
   - Transitioned to leading a team of engineers, focusing on hiring and training for SDE1 and SDE2 roles.
   - Implemented central logging for all applications, significantly improving monitoring and troubleshooting capabilities.
-  - Led engineering productivity initiatives, analysing GitLab/GitHub and Trello metrics/usage to enhance project management and collaboration.
+  - Led engineering productivity initiatives, analyzing GitLab/GitHub and Trello metrics/usage to enhance project management and collaboration.
-  - Refactoring and optimization of core data pipelines to ensure
+  - Refactored and optimized core data pipelines to ensure reliability and efficiency.

   #### 2020
   - Automated Ansible deployments for Elasticsearch, MongoDB, and RabbitMQ, enhancing system reliability and efficiency.
-  - Architecture/Infrastructure transformation from monolith to a distributed monnolith to support increased customer demand during COVID-19.
+  - Transformed architecture/infrastructure from a monolith to a distributed monolith to support increased customer demand during COVID-19.
   - Migrated the database from MySQL to Postgres, leading to improved performance and scalability.
   - Initiated leadership of a small engineering team, laying the groundwork for future team expansion and leadership responsibilities.

-  #### 20017 - 2019
+  #### 2017 - 2019
   - Implemented code business logic to create company and investor profiles that are the main landing pages for the platform.
-  - Added full text search functionality across privatecircle platform using Elasticsearch.
+  - Added full-text search functionality across the platform using Elasticsearch.
-  - Created a fuzzy matching algorithm along with an internal tool for mapping data from various data sources to our platforms entities.
-    Improved the algorithm using machine learning and ensemble of fuzzy algorithms that later grew to become an entity mastering process which is one of the core modules today.
+  - Created a fuzzy matching algorithm along with an internal tool for mapping data from various data sources to our platform's entities.
+Improved the algorithm using machine learning and an ensemble of fuzzy algorithms that later grew to become an entity mastering project, which is one of the core modules today.

 - ### Associate Data Scientist, Celebal Tech (2016 - 2017)

-  - Natural language query interface (primarily English) over SQL databases using various NLP techniques.
+  - Developed a natural language query interface (primarily English) over SQL databases using various NLP techniques.
-  - Master Data Management Platform for Healthcare and Life Sciences organizations.
-The platform included tools such as data validations, mastering rule application and aata stewardship mechanism.
+  - Master Data Management Platform for Healthcare and Life Sciences organizations, including tools for data validations, mastering rule application, and data stewardship mechanisms.
-  - Number Plate Detection System using CNN on real-time video streaming data using Caffe and TensorRT
+  - Number Plate Detection System using CNN on real-time video streaming data using Caffe and TensorRT.

 ---

 ## Education: